Haagerup property and group-invariant percolation: Applications to Concrete Examples of Haagerup Groups

 where $\ell(x,\supp(\varphi\psi),y)$ denotes the length of a shortest path in the $4$-regular tree which starts at $x$, visits $\supp(\varphi\psi)$ completely and ends at $y$.
 In other words, the distance is essentially determined by the solution to the above {\em travelling salesman problem} in the Cayley graph of $\F_2$.
 When $\F_2$ is replaced with a different finitely generated group and the tree is replaced with the corresponding Cayley graph, this description remains correct.
 However, the particularly nice connection between {\em walks in the base graph} and {\em walls in the lamplighter graph} we describe next makes use of the tree-structure.

-The following description of a proper, left-invariant structure of space with walls on $\Gamma$ is due to de Cornulier, Stalder and Valette \cite{CSV08}.
+The following description of a proper, left-invariant structure of space with walls on $\Gamma$ is from~\cite{CSV08}.
 We adapt their notation to our more restrictive setting in order to readily obtain quantitative estimates of the associated wall distance.
 Let $T_4$ denote the canonical Cayley graph of $\F_2$, i.e.\ the $4$-regular tree, whose root is given by the vertex corresponding to $e_{\F_2}$.
 Note that every edge $e\in E(T_4)$ determines a wall by splitting $T_4$ into the two connected components of $T_4\setminus \{e\}$.
 For our purposes it is convenient to consider the set $E^{\to}(T_4)$ of oriented edges of $T_4$.
-For every oriented edge $e$, let $A_e$ denote the connected component of $T_4 \setminus \{e\}$ which it points away from.
+For every oriented edge $e$, let $A_e$ denote the connected component of $T_4 \setminus \{e\}$ which the edge points away from.
 Given a finitely supported function $\psi \colon A_e^c \to \Z_2$, define

 A family of walls on $\Gamma$ is then defined by

 It was proven in \cite[Theorem 1]{CSV08} that $(\Gamma,\skriw)$ is a space with walls on which $\Gamma$ acts properly via left translations.
 We are interested in a quantitative version, which is given by the following lemma and was also observed in a more general context in \cite[Proposition 7.2]{CSV12}.